galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-From the results, we can see that the average Setosa petal length is lower than 1.5 with a relatively small standard deviation (<0.2).
+From the results, we can see that the average *Iris setosa* petal length is lower than 1.5 with a relatively small standard deviation (<0.2).
-> > The same can be observed for Setosa petal widths.
-These numbers are much smaller (width and length) then versicolor and virginica petals.
+> > The same can be observed for *Iris setosa* petal widths.
+These numbers are much smaller (width and length) then *Iris versicolor* and *Iris virginica* petals.
-> > We can then use these characteristics to differentiate Iris Setosa from the two other species (versicolor and virginica).
+> > We can then use these characteristics to differentiate *Iris setosa* from the two other species (*I. versicolor* and *I virginica*).
 On the other hand,
-> > we cannot easily differentiate Iris Versicolor from Iris Virginica.
+> > we cannot easily differentiate *Iris Versicolor* from *Iris Virginica*.
 Further analysis is necessary.
 > >
 > {: .solution}
 >